Regulation A: Comparison with other capital-raising methods

+Testing the waters

+Regulation A permits issuers to solicit non-binding indications of interest from potential investors before or after filing the Form 1-A, a practice known as "testing the waters."
+Such communications are not offers to sell securities and do not create binding commitments.
+Testing the waters allows issuers to gauge investor demand before committing to the full costs of preparing an offering statement.

 Tier 1

 In addition to qualifying a Regulation A offering with the SEC, companies using a Tier 1 offering must register or qualify their offering in any state in which they seek to offer or sell securities pursuant to Regulation A. Some states provide the option to have Tier 1 offerings that will be conducted in multiple states reviewed through a coordinated state review program by the North American Securities Administrators Association.
 Achieving state-by-state acceptance is a slow and expensive process, so Tier 1 offerings are rare.